 Dream Weavers - 1:1 Life and Employment Skills Sessions - Dream Weavers provides 1:1 employment and life skills sessions for young adults on the autism spectrum or with other developmental differences.
 Sessions are provided by an Occupational Therapist.
 They also offer various group programs throughout the year.
-Check their website for more details.
-Kids Rehabilitation Hospital

-Holland Bloorview
+Holland Bloorview Kids Rehabilitation Hospital